 It didn’t come as a surprise as he had been diagnosed with multiple issues.
 Still, I couldn’t hold back my tears.
 Even though I expected it, the loss of somebody I had learned to appreciate in the one and a half years that I saw him regularly made me realize again the fragility of life.

 This quite atypical American had learned Spanish a long time ago, so he could communicate with the locals here in Valencia.
-Not only that, as often he came up with very sophisticated vocabulary that most people, incusing myself, had never heard.
+Not only that, as often he came up with very sophisticated vocabulary that most people, including myself, had never heard.
 One could sense that he had read a lot of books, including some of the finest Spanish literature.

 He also bothered to study the regional language Valenciano, something I never did and most likely will never do.
 So I couldn’t judge his level of proficiency.
 In any case, his dedication deserved praise and admiration.

 At the same time, having first visited Spain around 35 years ago, just like myself he hold critical views about what he saw in Valencia nowadays.
 We would spend hours comparing the US, Spain, Germany and Taiwan.
-I had really hoped he would be able to visit to visit me there one day…
+I had really hoped he would be able to visit to visit me in Asia one day…

 As he was an English native speaker and a retired university professor, I sometimes consulted him when I had little grammar questions and he always responded fast, sometimes giving me extra advice, often adding a comment that made me smile.